getian107/SuSiEx/README.md

 - SE: The standard error of the marginal per-allele effect size of the MAX_PIP_SNP in each population, separated by comma.

+- PVAL: Marginal p-value of the MAX_PIP_SNP in each population, separated by comma.

 - MAX_PIP: Maximum posterior inclusion probability (PIP) in the credible set.